ianwagner/campfire/docs/ad-recipe-setup.md

 - The form layout presented to the user.
 - The message that is sent to chat when the recipe is generated.
 - The order in which components and chat output appear in each recipe row.
+- A description displayed below the title when generating a brief.

 When creating a type, list the component keys in the desired order separated by commas (e.g. `headline,cta,image`).
 These keys correspond to components defined